Three Little Chickpeas

 Notes

-Super firm will take about 25-30 minutes, extra firm and pressed firm will take closer to 30-35 minutes.
-Using parchment paper instead of a silicone mat it could take 40 minutes or more for extra firm and firm tofu.
-Keep in mind that oven temperatures vary so it could take your tofu more or less time.
+Super firm may take about 25-30 minutes, extra firm and pressed firm may take closer to 30-35 minutes.
+Using parchment paper instead of a silicone mat, it may take 40 minutes or more for extra-firm and firm tofu.
+Keep in mind that oven temperatures vary, so it could take your tofu more or less time.

 Timing will depend on how thin the layer of tofu is, the type of tofu you use, and the size of the crumbled tofu.